crosslandwa/react-redux-primer/redux-async/README.md

 - Parse the titles from the loaded JSON and update your store state
 - Add some middleware that logs (to console) the outgoing network request

+I've provided an example solution in `redux-async-solution.js`, run it via `STEP=redux-async-solution npm start`

 ## More info

 The [Advanced section of the Redux docs](http://redux.js.org/docs/advanced/) is the place to go for (much) more detail